celo-org/celo-monorepo/packages/docs/developer-resources/dappkit/setup.md

 }
 ```

-You'll also constantly get two warnings that can be ignores, you can suppress them in the yellow banner with the following in your `App.js/tsx`
+You'll also constantly get two warnings that can be ignored, you can suppress them in the yellow banner with the following in your `App.js/tsx`

 ```typescript
 import { YellowBox } from 'react-native'